samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 ![Michael shell](/assets/images/writeups/Sightless-HTB/10.png)

-### Root Flag (Post Exploitation)
+## Post Exploitation

-I tried checking current user's privilege by running `sudo -l` but `michael` doesn't belongs to sudeors group.
+I checked the current user's privileges using `sudo -l`, but `michael` does not belong to the sudoers group.

-Let's find SUID files execute with the permission of their owner.
+Next, I searched for SUID files that are executable with their owner's permissions.

 ```bash
 find / -perm /4000 2>/dev/null